 The room contains some of the earliest decorations in the house.
 Around 1916-17, Vanessa Bell decorated the window embrasure.
 In front of it is a tiled table designed in about 1930 by Duncan Grant, a marked contrast to the nineteenth-century Dutch-style marquetry table in the centre of the room (a wedding present to the Bells), but in keeping with the easy-going eclecticism of the house in general.

 The curious hearth designed by Roger Fry also dates from the early occupation.
 It was intended to throw more heat into the room, in an attempt to combat the bitter cold of the otherwise unheated house.
 Vanessa Bell decorated the fireplace in the late 1920s.

 On the back of the door is one of Duncan Grant’s earliest decoration in the house, a painted door panel from about 1917.
 The upper panel incorporates motifs from the house at that time, including a jug containing paper flowers from the Omega Workshops.
-The lower panel was smashed by Vanessa’s sons during a rampageous re-enacting of the Sack of Rome!
+The lower panel was smashed by Vanessa’s sons during a rampageous re-enactment of the Sack of Rome.
 Grant replaced it with the acrobat design in 1958.